fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 ## Pre-commit

 This template uses `pre-commit` to run some checks before committing your changes.
-You set up pre-commit it via:
+In case you have not installed the pre-commit hooks yet, you can do so by running:

 ```console
 pre-commit install